-Mr. Moyer stated that makes sense, that they post a deposit at the time they reserve the facility.
+Mr. Moyer stated it makes sense that they post a deposit at the time they reserve the facility.

 Mr. Walls stated then you do not schedule it until you receive a deposit.

 Mr. Moyer stated yes, that is how it works.